Online Induction >> Contractor Induction Handbook

 - any water/liquids that pose a drowning risk

 - working at height (two metres or more)

 Ensure contractors are aware of important safety procedures and policies BEFORE they start work on site

 Remember, the core outcomes you want contractors to walk away with is understanding and awareness of all safety policies and procedures BEFORE they start work on site.
 This could mean the difference between a near miss or series incident and reporting an unsafe practice or what to do in an emergency situation.

 Try creating your own contractor induction handbook online below.
 Delivering the handbook in an interactive and online format enables you to properly engage and ensure contractors have acknowledged, read and understood each section of your handbook.
 An online handbook that is interactive with embedded check lists and assessments has a much higher chance of ensuring the contractor actually read it and understood it.

-See how our contractor induction system can work for your organisation by looking at the online demo via the form above or - Contact Us
+See how our online contractor induction handbook can work for your organisation by looking at the online demo via the form above or try out our templates right here: